Regarrzo/spacecode/README.md

   - posts the results in a channel
 - the GUI to visualise battles and debug agents
 - some developer tools to make it easier to develop bots, for example allowing running unsandboxed code locally to allow for debugging

+Other things:
+- reply mostly on the Python standard library for everything that is feasible
+  - Why: this makes contributing easier and also makes bot development itself easier
+- make sure bot developers only need a singular import that contains everything they need.
+It should be as easy as possible to set up a bot with very very little boilerplate necessary
+  - Why: having less hurdles makes it more likely that anyone will actually be interested in making a bot for this